 Believe it or not, you’ve already had your fair share of encounters with augmented reality technology.
 If you’ve used filters on Facebook’s Messenger or Instagram — like earlier — or have scanned QR codes leading you to external sites, you’re already well-acquainted with AR.

-In a previous blog post, we summed up the definition of AR technology as one that places digital art in our immediate environment in real-time.
+In our blog post on how augmented reality will change the future of art, we summed up the definition of AR technology as one that places digital art in our immediate environment in real-time.
 This is the basic definition of visual AR, which we can simplify into two components.
 The first one is augmented reality art, often rendered in 3D; the second one is the technology enabling the experience.

 We’ve talked about the graphical aspect of the AR experience.
 Here, we talk about how the technical part works.
 Note we are tackling only visual-based AR, so this excludes other potential facets, including sound and smell.

 Augmented reality is a wide-ranging field, and examining how its overall technology works requires volumes of data.
 So let’s narrow it down further.
 The type of AR technology we want to talk to you about pertains to mobile augmented reality experiences with specific tracking systems.
 What makes this particular experience necessary is it’s presently the most accessible!
 This means you can target a huge audience with this approach.